amethyst/amethyst/book/src/sprites/display_the_texture.md

 With a [`DrawFlat2D`][doc_drawflat2d] render pass set up and a loaded texture, it's already possible to render the full texture.
 The [`TextureHandle`][doc_tex_handle] itself implements [`Component`][doc_component], so you can just attach the [`Handle`][doc_handle] to an entity and it'll show up!

-For anything rendered by the [`DrawFlat2D`][doc_drawflat2d] pass, it's also possible to optionally attach a [`Flipped`][doc_flipped] component to the entity, which will signal to the renderer that you want to flip your texture horizontally or vertically when rendering.
-TODO

 ```rust,edition2018,no_run,noplaypen
 # extern crate amethyst;
 use amethyst::assets::{AssetStorage, Handle, Loader};